Skip to main content

 Biography

-Esther is a currently working on the ethnographic component of a NIHR-funded study evaluating the Core Competency Framework to improve multi-professional practice in maternity and neonatal care.
+I am currently working on the ethnographic component of the NIHR-funded Core Study – an implementation science study evaluating the Core Competency Framework to improve multi-professional practice in maternity and neonatal care.

 Enquiring about potential PhD supervision